 Health services can be complex systems to understand.
-The structure of mental health services can also be a challenge to navigate.
-Bendigo Health provides public mental health services for our region.
+The structure of BHMHWS services can also be a challenge to navigate.
+Bendigo Health provides public mental health and wellbeing services for our region.
 Other mental health service providers include Private Practitioners, GPs, Community Support Services and Counselling Services.
 At times these services are more appropriate for someone's specific needs.
-BHMHS will often work alongside you and these other services to provide you with the care you need.
+BHMHWS will often work alongside you and these other services to provide you with the care vou need.

-Admission to a Psychiatric Inpatient Unit
+Admission to a Mental Health Inpatient Unit